 Pakistan has many beautiful mosques that you can visit.
 When visiting, women should wear head scarfs, and all guests should cover their knees and shoulders, and take off shoes before entering.

-Nothing was said to me at the time, but afterwards I posted the picture on my Instagram account and it got reposted by a larger Pakistan travel account.
+Nothing was said to me at the time, but afterward, I posted the picture on my Instagram account and it got reposted by a larger Pakistan travel account.
 A few hours later, I start getting notifications from people commenting telling me I have shamed the mosque and offended them.
 It was in no way my intention to do this, and reading these comments wasn’t a fun experience.
 I felt terrible.
 It was a lesson to learn, and I will be dressing far more conservatively while visiting future mosques.

 Many bathrooms in Pakistan are fine but there are going to be points when you will encounter squat toilets, especially in the more remote places in the Northern region.
 These generally aren’t very clean, and rarely have toilet paper.